mtszkarbowiak/ktl/Docs/Allocators.md

 class AllocHelperOf;
 ```

 This class offers various tools for managing allocations.
 Review it before implementing your own capacity management functions.

-## Capacity

-Using allocators requires a meticulous approach to capacity management.
-Capacity is influenced by constraints derived from both the collection and the allocator.
-Its calculation adheres to a specific convention:

-- **Required**: The minimum capacity necessary to store the number of elements the collection aims to allocate.
-- **Requested**: The capacity requested by the collection, which may exceed the required capacity to meet a collection-specific minimum, known as the default capacity.
-- **Default**: A predefined, non-zero minimum capacity specific to the collection type.
-This boosts the number of elements for collections that are inefficient at low capacities, such as hash-based collections.
-- **Allocated**: The size of the memory block that the allocator ultimately decides to allocate.
-This may exceed the requested capacity.
-- **Used**: The effective size of the memory block utilized by the collection.
-This value can never exceed the allocated capacity.

-This system allows allocators to optimize memory usage by allocating additional space to minimize reallocations or even avoid future allocation failures that might occur due to insufficient memory.

-> In the future, an example with specific numerical values may be added for better illustration.
+For more information about capacity, see the [Capacity](Capacity.md) document.